Resurrection Dreaming

 All the fear drained instantly from me when Jeremy walked through the door, and was replaced with the deepest, giddy joy I have ever felt.
 I didn't care who or what walked through the door.
 It didn't matter.
 I felt completely safe, secure, and elated.
 I just stared into his beautiful, brown eyes and smiled a deep inner peace.

 Here we are, sitting on the brown leather couch.
-Caught between the uncertainty of Good Friday and the elation found Easter morning.
+Caught between the uncertainty of Good Friday and the elation found on Easter morning.
 Sitting with our Anxiety.
 Confusion.
 Discomfort.
 Fractured relations.
 Broken hearts.
 Shattered dreams.
-The distinct difference is we know who is going to bust through that door.
-We anticipate Jesus, coming with power on high, to transform our brokenness into something beautiful.
+The distinct difference is that we know who is going to bust through that door.
+We anticipate Jesus coming with power on high, to transform our brokenness into something beautiful.

 Comments